Placer mining

 Placer mining (/ˈplæsər/) is the mining of stream bed deposits for minerals.
 This may be done by open-pit mining or by various surface excavating equipment or tunneling equipment.

-Placer mining is frequently used for precious metal deposits (particularly gold) and gemstones, both of which are often found in alluvial deposits—deposits of sand and gravel in modern or ancient stream beds, or occasionally glacial deposits.
+Placer mining is frequently used for precious metal deposits (particularly gold, and platinum to a much lesser extent) and gemstones, both of which are often found in alluvial deposits—deposits of sand and gravel in modern or ancient stream beds, or occasionally glacial deposits.
 The metal or gemstones, having been moved by stream flow from an original source such as a vein, are typically only a minuscule portion of the total deposit.
 Since gems and heavy metals like gold are considerably denser than sand, they tend to accumulate at the base of placer deposits.

 Placer deposits can be as young as a few years old, such as the Canadian Queen Charlotte beach gold placer deposits, or billions of years old like the Elliot Lake uranium paleoplacer within the Huronian Supergroup in Canada.

 The containing material in an alluvial placer mine may be too loose to safely mine by tunnelling, though it is possible where the ground is permanently frozen.
 Where water under pressure is available, it may be used to mine, move, and separate the precious material from the deposit, a method known as hydraulic mining, hydraulic sluicing or hydraulicking.